Georgian Bay Shipping

 As Georgian Bay shipping expanded to meet the growing markets created by European settlement, so to did the demand for better shipping technology.
 Newer, bigger, and faster vessels were required to meet the insatiable markets of southern Ontario, the American Mid-west and the Canadian prairies.

-To meet this need for more vessels, shipbuilding and other associated industries became primary contributors to the emerging pioneer communities such as Owen Sound.
+To meet this need for more vessels, shipbuilding, and other associated industries became primary contributors to the emerging Georgian Bay pioneer communities such as Owen Sound.

-Increased traffic on Georgian Bay meant the increased possibility of shipping disasters.
+As traffic expanded on Georgian Bay it meant the increased possibility of shipping disasters.
 Combined with turbulent waters created by uncertain weather, especially in the autumn months created the perfect storm for loss of ships and lives.
-Consequently, places like the gap between Tobermory and Manitoulin Island earned the infamous recognition of potential graveyards for ships.
+Consequently, places like the gap between Tobermory and Manitoulin Island earned the infamous recognition as a potential graveyard for ships.

 The climatic and geographic constraints that imposed themselves on early mariners in the Georgian Bay shipping industry created both heroes and tragic characters, including one of my favourite historical figures from this region, Captain Andrew Port.